Home Tiki Bars

 E KOMO MAI

 I grew up loving the HuKe Lau in Chicopee MA.
-That was my not so Tiki introduction to Tiki.
-My house has a 3’seasons porch that we used for storage and I wanted to make it more is a living space.
+That was my introduction to Tiki in a New England way.
+This bar started on a 3’seasons porch that we used for storage and I wanted to make it more is a living space.
 So with my wife’s permission I turned it into a Tiki Bar.
 During the pandemic it became an escape for my friends and I since it was the only bar experience we could have .
+We recently moved and our new home allowed for a larger tiki space.
 It’s always a work in progress.

 The White Whale